phantomhaircuts/sampleteach/README.md

 ## Learning Objectives
 * Demonstrate a use case that explains prototypal inheritance
 * Demonstrate what kind of flexibility prototypal inheritance gives programmers
-* Explore Prototypal Inheritance
+* Understand Prototype Constructor Patterns
 * Explore Inheritance with Classes and ES6
-* Understand Prototype Constructor Patterns

 ## Opening
 ### Object Literals
   - We have worked with objects in Javascript.
-As a collection of properties associated with a name (key) and a value.
+As a collection of properties associated with  key value pairs.
   - Thus far we have created and initialized objects like this:

 ```javascript